-Many people who receive inpatient treatment on psychiatric wards have agreed to go into hospital as informal patients (also known as voluntary patients).
-However, over half are in hospital without their agreement as formal patients.
-This is because they have been detained under the Mental Health Act (often called being sectioned).
+Many people who receive inpatient treatment on psychiatric wards have agreed to go into hospital as informal patients, also known as voluntary patients.
+But over half are in hospital without their agreement as formal patients.
+This is because they have been detained under the Mental Health Act, also known as being sectioned.

-If you are a formal patient you lose certain rights, including the right to leave hospital freely, so if you're in this situation it's really important to know your rights under the Mental Health Act.
+If you're a formal patient you lose certain rights, including the right to leave hospital freely, so if you're in this situation it's really important to know your rights under the Mental Health Act.

 The Mental Health Act is divided up into lots of different sections.
 These contain information on your rights when you're:

 As a person with a mental health problem living in England or Wales, these are some other key pieces of legislation which set out some of your rights and protect you from discrimination: